fadalid/SQLchallenge-DannysDiner/README.md

 	</summary>
 </details>

+---
-7. Which item was purchased just before the customer became a member?
+*7. Which item was purchased just before the customer became a member?*
 <details>
 	<summary>
 		SQL Query
 	</summary>
 </details>

 ```SQL
 WITH last_purchase_cte AS
 	(